 This morning I was talking on the phone with friend who was at work when she was interrupted by a coworker who came screaming into her office.
 Knowing that ours was not a work-related call, my friend abruptly ended our conversation, hurrying me off the phone with a terse yet totally expected, 'I have to go now.'
 I have to go now...
 How de rigueur.
 How predictable.
 How freaking boring.
-Really you silly, naïve unnamed friend, if you want to stop people from causing a nuisance by bolding marching into your office during work hours with work-related… well, work, smack in the middle of a riveting, completely unnecessary yet fairly important phone call with your friend (I mean we were discussing when you were coming up for drinks and all, for crap's sake), then you need to do much better than that.
-You need to teach them a lesson.
+Really, if you want to stop people from boldly marching into your office during work hours with work-related… well, work, smack in the middle of a completely unnecessary yet fairly important phone call with your friend (I mean we were discussing when you were coming up for drinks and all, for crap's sake), you need to be more creative.

 I have, thankfully, never flown often enough to consider it a mundane experience.
 As a result, I love nearly everything about being on a plane.
 Packing... waiting at the airport... take-offs and landings...
 Mostly, I love looking out the window.
 Even when it's too foggy to see past the wing or too dark to see the wing itself, I'm a kid, all giddy with my face constantly pressed close against the pane for the best possible look.
 Inevitably, excitement will overcome me and I'll turn to my seatmate and say something very six-year-old sounding like HOLY CRAP!
 HEY, LOOK AT THIS!
 DON'T YOU WANNA PEEK?
 And - even when that person is my very own husband - the seatmate will inevitably respond with a slow shake of their head, all the while gazing at me as though I deserve a time out or require medication...